xuweitao005/Website/content/activities/_index.md

 <li>2022: Social Media Chair of Mobicom 2022</li>
 <li>2021: TPC member of Mobiquitous 2021</li>
 <li>2021: TPC member of CHASE 2021</li>
-<li>2021: Chair of workshop on Combining Physical and Data-Driven Knowledge in Ubiquitous Computing 2021</li>
+<li>2021: Co-Chair of workshop on Combining Physical and Data-Driven Knowledge in Ubiquitous Computing 2021</li>
 <li>2021: TPC member of workshop on VNI: Virtualization for Enabling Next-Generation IoT Networks</li>
 <li>2021: TPC member of workshop on Combining Physical and Data-Driven Knowledge in Ubiquitous Computing 2020</li>
 <li>2021: TPC member of The First International Workshop on Cyber-Physical-Human System Design and Implementation (CPHS 2021)</li>